Professor Richard Kerley, Queen Margaret University

-Amy Dalrymple, Vice Chair, CSPP & Head of Policy, Alzheimer Scotland
+Amy Dalrymple, Co-Chair, CSPP & Head of Policy, Alzheimer Scotland

 As Alzheimer Scotland’s head of policy, Amy is responsible for driving the strategic development of Alzheimer Scotland’s public policy activities.
 She has fifteen years' experience in policy development and implementation, project management and public affairs in the public, private and voluntary sectors.